What Are Federally Qualified Health Centers Looking for in Their CEOs?

 HCI: Your report found that there's been a 20% CEO turnover rate in the past two years.
 Are there some reasons why we're seeing this high turnover rate now?

 Rosen: There are some reasons that are related to FQs, and there are other reasons that are more related to demographics.
 People retire, saying they’ve had enough.
-These searches are really hard.
-I mean, they're really gratifying, but they're really, really hard.
-Getting everybody on the same page is, is hard, because what the FQs want is an outstanding, strategic person who's a visionary, who’s great at operations and great at the clinical stuff, and great at finance, and can be an emissary for the organization.
+These searches are gratifying but really hard.
+Getting everybody on the same page is hard, because what the FQs want is an outstanding, strategic person who's a visionary, who’s great at operations and great at the clinical stuff, and great at finance, and can be an emissary for the organization.
 And, oh, by the way, raises money and has a ton of emotional intelligence.
-And they're only going to pay $250,000 or something like that.
+And yet they do not have the resources to compensate CEOs the way hospitals and other healthcare organizations can.

 HCI: The report also gets into whether they have succession planning in place and are starting to prepare people internally to move up into that CEO position.
 And it sounds like the report said that's not happening very often.